Date

 - If repairs are needed, what is the estimated timeline for starting and completing the work?

-About Your Written Report and Next Steps
+Understand Your Report and What’s Next

 A verbal summary is helpful, but a written report is essential.
 This document is your official record of the roof’s condition and the inspector’s professional recommendations.
 It should be detailed, easy to understand, and free of surprise costs.
 This report empowers you to plan for future maintenance or budget for immediate repairs.